PratapSingh13/DevOps-Interview/Kubernetes/k8s-interview.md

 - **What is ClusterIP,  NodePort,  Ingress and  LoadBalancer?**

-  - Using Kubernetes proxy and ClusterIP: The default Kubernetes ServiceType is ClusterIp, which exposes the Service on a cluster-internal IP.
+  - Using Kubernetes proxy and ClusterIP: The default Kubernetes service type is ClusterIp, which exposes the Service on a cluster-internal IP.
 To reach the ClusterIp from an external source, you can open a Kubernetes proxy between the external source and the cluster.
 This is usually only used for development.

-  - Exposing services as NodePort: Declaring a Service as NodePortexposes it on each Node’s IP at a static port (referred to as the NodePort).
+  - Exposing services as NodePort: Declaring a Service as NodePort exposes it on each Node’s IP at a static port (referred to as the NodePort).
 You can then access the Service from outside the cluster by requesting <NodeIp>:<NodePort>.
 This can also be used for production, albeit with some limitations. default range of nodeport is 30000-32767

   - Exposing services as LoadBalancer: Declaring a Service as LoadBalancer exposes it externally, using a cloud provider’s load balancer solution.
 The cloud provider will provision a load balancer for the Service, and map it to its automatically assigned NodePort.
 This is the most widely used method in production environments.